KSTC-TV: Programming

-Syndicated programming on KSTC includes Seinfeld, The King of Queens, The Neighborhood, The Goldbergs, and Mom, among others.

 As an independent station, the station runs a variety of syndicated programming mostly consisting of off-network shows.
 Indeed, Hubbard signed on KSTC primarily as a home for a large inventory of syndicated programming that KSTP-TV no longer had time to air.
 Movies considered one and two-star are aired frequently while some locally produced material is aired each week.
 In the decades it has been operating under the KSTC call letters, several other low-budget programs made specifically for this station have come and gone.
 These included a weekly horror movie broadcast under the name Horror Incorporated (hosted by Count Dracula played by Jake Esau, the actual owner of the countdracula.com domain name).
 The last incarnation of Horror Incorporated was hosted by Uncle Ghoulie (Thom Lange), Carbuncle (Tim McCall), 13 (Sasha Yvonne Walloch), Gordon the Gorilla, and Wolfie.
 As of 2004, at least one KSTC-specific program was still airing: Nate on Drums, a comedy and variety show hosted by Nate Perbix, is reportedly syndicated to a network of stations across Minnesota.

 Today, most local programs come from KSTP including On the Road with longtime KSTP reporter Jason Davis and Sports Wrap.
 In 2004, KSTC announced a six-year over-the-air partnership with the Minnesota Timberwolves allowing the station to broadcast a number of the team's regular-season and postseason basketball games.
 Also that year, the station entered into an eleven-year partnership with the Minnesota State High School League to broadcast state athletic tournaments as well as educational and student programs.
 KSTC pays the league $9.7 million in rights fees and provides an additional $10.6 million worth of promotion for those tournaments and other league programs.
 KSTC-TV also televised Minnesota Golden Gophers men's basketball games from 2006 to 2007.

 In 2009, KSTC and the MSHSL extended their broadcast partnership until 2021.
 Starting in 2010, some tournaments were broadcast online.
 Additionally in December 2004, they established a multi-year partnership to air Minnesota Wild hockey games.
 Other sports have also aired on the station in the past including Minnesota Twins and Saint Paul Saints baseball, boxing, and even Robot Wars-style combat between mechanical competitors.
 As of summer 2006, KSTC has been including actual viewers in their programming promotions.
 Most include a viewer describing their favorite scene or character from one of the shows on the station.
 The station may also take on the responsibility of airing shows from ABC whenever KSTP cannot do so as a result of extended breaking news or severe weather coverage, or special programming.